pteerawatt/Safe-n-Stable/README.md

 # Safe-n-Stable
-A login app to keep track of your WoW mounts!
+Keeping track of your World of Warcraft mounts!

 ## What is ?Safe-n-Stable? ##
 This application is for World of Warcraft players who want to keep track of their mount collection.
-Users can search for WoW in-game mount and directly add them to their collection!
+Users can make a Safe-n-Stable account, search for WoW in-game mount and directly add them to their collection!
 Data on mounts are from official Blizzard API.

 ## Quote from You ##
 "Keep you're mount safe and stabled"